bmeg/iceberg-schema-tools/CytoScapeSchemaViewer/README.md

 rm -f itemize-gen3.zip
 ```

-The below command will generate a FHIR graph from however many schema.yaml files are in hte director that you point to it:
+The below command will generate a FHIR graph from however many schema.yaml files are in the directory specified:
 ```
 python3 schema.py yaml_dir --input_path yaml_schemas
 ```